dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 With endpoint routing, the CORS middleware ***must*** be configured to execute between the calls to `UseRouting` and `UseEndpoints`.

-See [Enable CORS in Razor Pages, controllers, and action methods](#ecors) to apply CORS policy at the page/controller/action level.
+See [Enable CORS in Razor Pages, controllers, and action methods](#ecors) to apply CORS policy at the page, controller, or action level.

-See [Test CORS](#testc) for instructions on testing the preceding code.
+See [Test CORS](#testc) for instructions on testing code similar to the preceding code.

 The <xref:Microsoft.Extensions.DependencyInjection.MvcCorsMvcCoreBuilderExtensions.AddCors*> method call adds CORS services to the app's service container: